 As an introduction into some of the fundamental areas of Communication studies, explore the basic concepts of public speaking, group communication, and interpersonal communication.
 Use critical thinking, analytical, speaking, and practical skills to explore the elements of this course.
-Graded on an A/F basis.

-BEL 013 • Personal and Community Health 2 Credits
+BEL 013 · Personal and Community Health 2 Credits